Mine planter: Other Army mine vessels

 The mine planting process required assistance by other, smaller vessels.
 Some, almost as capable as the planters, were termed Junior Mine Planter.
 The Junior Mine Planters were often commercial designs, with a number converted or specially built during the war.
 In 1919 there were over 30 Junior Mine Planters.
 They occasionally show up as "Mine Planter" with the "Junior" dropped.
 One, General Richard Arnold, a 1909 tug, sank in the process of rescuing another mine vessel.

+Diagram of a U.S. Army Distribution Box (L Type) boat, used by the Coast Artillery to maintain minefields in WWII.

 A specialized vessel, the Distribution Box Boat (DB Boat), was designed to install and maintain the distribution boxes from which individual cables branched to each mine in a mine group.
 A number of the later Distribution Box Boats ended up in the Navy, often becoming known simply as "Box Boats" or "Box L" boats working as small service vessels or still working in harbor defense.
 Mine Yawls and other small craft assisted in both mine work and all the other duties of small vessels within the harbor defenses, in which individual forts or batteries were often separated by large bodies of water.